 As discussed above, the conceptual objective of a price index is to price to constant quality.
 Therefore, any change in price that results from an obvious change in quality should be adjusted so that only 'pure' price change is measured.
-Typically however, the price of a service (such as in the air transport industry) can change due to an obvious change in the service being offered.
+However, frequently the price of an air transport service can change due to a change in the service being offered.

 When such changes occur, an assessment should be made regarding the pricedetermining characteristics of the service to evaluate if quality adjustment should be applied.
-In these cases we need to consider if the change in characteristic represents a change in quality for those who are producing the service (in terms of inputs) remembering that the principal conceptual basis for an output PPI is the fixedinput output price index (FIOPI) Further consideration is then required regarding how this change should be reflected in the volume measure of the national accounts.
-It is useful to consider examples to illustrate the above:
+In these cases we need to consider if the change in characteristic represents a change in quality for those who are producing the service (in terms of inputs) remembering that the principal conceptual basis for an output PPI is the fixedinput output price index (FIOPI).
+Constant output from a producer's point of view is defined as the service provided with a fixed production process, therefore, theoretically, any change which suggests a change to the production process should be considered as a quality change.
+Further consideration is then required regarding how this change should be reflected in the derivation of the volume measure of the national accounts.